 All translations must be literal, word-for-word, complete, and in a similar format as the original.
-Self-prepared translations are only acceptable for the Credential Eligibility process.
+Self-prepared translations are only acceptable for the Initial International Credential Review process.
 If you are applying to the degree program, you will be required to submit a certified translation, which can be completed by your institution, an embassy, or a professional translation service.

 How long does it take to get my credential verified?